UkiDLucas/ADAS_AD_System_Architecture/ADAS AD System Architecture - Uki D Lucas .md

 ## Tools of the System Architect

-In this book, I will use Omnigraffle software to draw diagrams on my Mac, but in the industry the **Enterprise Architect** is commonly used.
+In this book, I will use Omnigraffle software to draw the diagrams.
 The book is written in a simple markdown (MD) format using Typora editor.
-In the industry, much of the documentation is done in Confluence (type of wiki) and in one of the requirements management systems such as Polarion or ALM (doors).

-I will not lie, the industry tools are terrible from the user experience (UX) perspective and they feel like they were designed in 1990s.
+I also use GitHub extensively to store my projects.

+In smaller organizations, for keeping track of **linkage between documentation, requirements and tasks** (project management), the combination of **Atlassian JIRA and Confluence**  are quite sufficient and can be easily obtained for total of $120 per month for organizations up to 20,000 people. (see reference #8)

+Atlassian tools are well proven in the industry and generally do not require any introduction.
+With a bit of planning and learning, you can show the **required traceability, and baseline** documentation for future **ASIL audits**.

+The big organization, on the other hand, love to make people's life a nightmare.
+They also tend to create a lot of useless jobs that sip the living spirit of everyone's around and increase the overhead costs.

+In the industry, the **Enterprise Architect** is commonly used.
+I know all software is gradually improving, but as of the time of writing the user experience is terrible (circa late 1990s), integration with requirements is awful and uni-directional and licenses so expensive that most of the developers never get access to it, or they get "floating license" which is equivalent of a crew of workers digging a ditch with one shovel.

+Much of the documentation and requirements management is done in Polarion (better) or in IBM ALM (aka doors), I had displeasure of working daily over 4 and a half years with the last one.

 There is a big opportunity for modern software companies to provide integrated environment for **versioning and traceability between requirements, design documents, epics, features and tasks and code commits**.